 - Rinse all loose dirt off the car by spraying it with lukewarm or cold water.
 Do not use hot water. - Wash with water containing a mild detergent, such as a liquid dish-washing detergent, using a soft-bristle brush, sponge or cloth. - Remove oil, tar, tree sap, etc., with tar remover or turpentine.
-Remove road salt, insects, etc., with mild detergent and lukewarm water.
+Remove road salt. insects, etc., with mild detergent and lukewarm water.
 Any of these substances may damage the finish if left on painted surfaces. - Rinse the car well.
 Promptly wipe with a chamois or soft towel to prevent water-spotting.
-Do not let water or soap air-dry on painted surfaces.
+Do not let water or soap air-dry on painted surfaces. - Clean the antenna mast twice a year.
+Use mild dish detergent on a dry cloth.
+Scrub the antenna in upward strokes to avoid bending it.
+Rinse with water.
+The antenna does not need lubricating oil.